 When the Grateful Dead‘s keyboardist, Brent Mydland, died of a drug overdose on July 26, 1990, the band began auditioning players to replace him, including Ian McLagan, Pete Sears and T Lavitz.
 Welnick was selected, not least for his high vocal range for backup harmonies.

 Somewhere it is mentioned that Welnick was so nervous at his first gig with the band in 1990 in Cleveland that he could barely play, until the fans put him at ease.
 They held up banners reading, “Yo Vinnie,” which Welnick later decided to use as the name of his BMI-affiliated publishing company, Yo Vinnie Music, once obtaining his writer and publisher rights back from Ice Nine Publishing, which had copyrighted his works without an agreement in place to do so shortly after Welnick joined the Grateful Dead.
 Bruce Hornsby also supplemented Welnick on grand piano for over 100 shows in Welnick’s first years in the Dead.
 In 1994, he was inducted into the Rock and Roll Hall of Fame as a member of the Grateful Dead.
-He remained as a member of the Grateful Dead and the band’s keyboard player until Jerry Garcia’s death in August 1995, when the group disbanded.
+He remained as a member of the Grateful Dead and the band’s keyboard player until Jerry Garcia’s death in August 1995, after which the group disbanded.

 Welnick cherished his years with the Dead and thoroughly appreciated both the tradition and hoopla of Deadhead lore and of the band, McNally said.
 His soulful, high harmony vocals and classical training were a good fit for the band, and his “moment to shine” came whenever the band played The Who classic, “Teenage Wasteland,” which begins with an instantly recognizable and utterly unique keyboard passage, McNally said.
 It “opens with one of the most amazing riffs in rock and roll,” he said.
 “Vince was great at that.”